-Council Recommendation: Accepted as Submitted Accepted as Amended No Action x Delegate Action: Accepted Rejected All information above the line is for conference use only.

-Priority Designations: Clear Understandable Language
+Council Recommendation: Accepted as Submitted Accepted as Amended No Action Х Delegate Action: Accepted X Rejected All information above the line is for conference us se only.
+Title: Priority Designations: Clear Understandable Language Recommended Solution: The Conference recommends:

 No action because jurisdictions already have the authority to define violative terminology that the retired Food Recovery Committee be re-created and charged to review and revise the Comprehensive Guidelines for Food Recovery Programs document (currently posted on the CFP web site) and report back its recommendations to the 2016 CFP Biennial Meeting.